portals-project/vldb2023demo/shoppingcart.md

 ### Orders and Analytics

-For the remaining tasks, we will not go into detail; they are available in the `code` directory in this repo for reference.
+The remaining tasks and workflows are available in the `code` directory of this repo for reference.